 College Reporter (trying helpfully to jar their memories, suggesting songs from the new album): How about ‘Tribal Gathering’?

 CR (yet undaunted): How about ‘Renaissance Fair’?

 M&H (in unison): That’s a Crosby song!

 CR got daunted, M&H got hazier and mazier, and though they tried to be cooperative and communicative, the interview was less than memorable or revealing.

 Most of The Byrds finest songs from their golden era were of that ilk – the trademark McGuinn guitar and vocal; the Crosby harmonies; the stunning Hillman bass-lines; the cool, stoned hipster attitude; the jingle-jangle sound.
 Group efforts.
-Don’t forget, it was The Byrds who squeezed Dylan into a band context.
-It is true, they also did give him the bug.
-When he heard their groundbreaking version of ‘Mr Tambourine Man’, the song that “effectively created the template for the musical subgenre of folk rock”, Dylan said, “Wow, man!
-You can dance to that!”
-Apparently his tongue was not in his cheek, because he actually joined them on stage – the first time he mingled with mortals of the electric persuasion.
+Don’t forget, it was The Byrds who lured Dylan into a band context.
+He heard their ‘Mr Tambourine Man, the recording that essentially created the template for the folk rock, and actually joined them on stage – the first time he mingled with mortals of the electric persuasion.

 Like Dylan, most of The Byrds came from a folk background.
 But when they went electric, they bent their strong individual voices to the band’s sound.
 That was part of the process, part of the energy and strength of Beatles-inspired groups.
 It was only in “Revolver” (August, 1966) that John and Paul fully began to give flight to their individuality, a gift from Mr Dylan.
 And it took a while for that to filter down to the rest of the world.